A Backpacker’s Photo Guide To Western Australia

 For the record, the above photos only cover as far north as Monkey Mia!
 Carry on further than this and you’ll reach Exmouth, the Kimberley Region, Broome, and Ningaloo Reef.
 I’m mega excited to be visiting northern WA as part of an epic four-month road trip around Australia, beginning in October.

-No doubt the number of reasons to visit, unbelievable sights to see, and unique things to do will only increase once I make it further north, so if this post hasn’t quite got you convinced enough to jump on a flight yet, sign up to receive notifications when the next batch of recommendations goes live.
+No doubt the number of reasons to visit, unbelievable sights to see, and unique things to do in Western Australia will only increase once I make it further north, so if this post hasn’t quite got you convinced enough to jump on a flight yet, sign up to receive notifications when the next batch of recommendations goes live.

 Is Western Australia on your bucket list?
 Let me know in the comments below, and if this post has got you all wanderlusty, share this post and tag your backpacking friends! 😊